KarimaMa/smigle/README.md

 # smigle-hugo-theme

+I've edited the smigle-hugo theme for my personal website.
+Below is the original smigle readme:

 A minimalist theme for the static site generator [Hugo][hugo].
 This theme is shared on Hugo's [official collection of themes][theme-collection].